Women-Only Self Defense Class in Sequim

 STANDING GRAPPLING 2

-We add on to the material from Standing Grappling 1.
+The discussion portion will talk about the results of your homework on reading environments, groups and individuals.
+We’ll also go over the Risk Triad for assessing potential danger.
+The physical work will add on to the material from Standing Grappling 1.
 This is essential training for anyone who carries pepper spray, knives, guns, etc. for self-defense.
-Standing work is always very tiring, but…it’s still better than ending up on the ground.
+Standing work can be challenging, but worth it to remain up and not on the ground.

 FIREARMS TRAINING—FREE BONUS SESSION!